What can you afford to pay and how much do you have for a deposit?

-Scottish Building Society offers residential mortgage loans for the purchase of a main residence in Scotland.
-Our residential mortgage loans are for the purchase of a main residence for you and/or your family.
+A residential mortgage is for the purchase of a main residence for you and/or your family.

 Understanding different types of Mortgage loan

-An arrangement whereby you gradually pay off the amount you borrowed over the term of the loan (the 'capital'), together with interest.
-You make one payment each month and as long as all payments are made on time the mortgage is guaranteed to be repaid at the end of the term.
+You make one payment each month and as long as all payments are made on time, the mortgage will be repaid at the end of the term.